How Long Do You Have to Keep Payroll Records?

 How Long to Keep Payroll Records

 Timesheets are the records employees need to access when settling compensation disputes with their current or former employer.
-As such, they qualify as legal documents under U.S. law.
+As such, they qualify as legal documents under US law.

 While paper forms and physically signed timesheets may work for the smallest organizations, the process quickly becomes infeasible as more employees join.
 There’s also a cost involved in paper storage.
 How much would it cost you to print out all the forms listed in this article?
 How many square feet of office space would you need to store these documents?

-So, along with all the technical answers listed above, we have one more answer to “how long do you have to keep payroll records”: with the right combination of software and strategy, you’ll have more physical and mental room to make that decision.
+So, no matter how long you have to keep payroll records, the right combination of payroll software and strategy can create more physical and mental space to stay organized.